 Sometimes having a little sister is like having a tiny doll.
 In other words, I can put on her makeup so I gave us little heart shapes near our eyes to be festive.
 I love the fact that I have such a cute and considerate little sister.
 I’d do anything for my tiny Valentine.

 Show us how your Valentine’s Day gifts you recieved!
 Check out my Pinterest for more Artsy Stuff!
-If you have any more crafty ideas for me email me at email@example.com and maybe we can collaborate on a project together!
+If you have any more crafty ideas for me email me at email@example.com.
+Maybe we can collaborate on a project together!